erezsh/plyplus/README.md

 # PlyPlus - a friendly yet powerful LR-parser in Python.

-Plyplus is a general-purpose parser built on top of [PLY](http://www.dabeaz.com/ply/), written in python, with a slightly different approach to parsing.
+Plyplus is a general-purpose parser built on top of [PLY](http://www.dabeaz.com/ply/) (LALR(1)), and written in Python.
+Plyplus features a modern design, and focuses on simplicity without losing power.

 ## Main Concepts